tengweiherr/react-internals/understanding-forwardref/README.md

 It's useful when you want to pass a ref to a DOM node inside a functional component.

-But we're not here to talk about how to use it—let’s dive into the internals and see what we can find!
+But we're not here to talk about how to use it.
+Let’s dive into the internals and see what we can find!

+## What happens when we call forwardRef?

 Let’s say we have a component called with `forwardRef`